 - May help the doctor identify a more specific cause of pain

 - Better ability to function in daily life without the restrictions previously caused by pain

 - Accidental delivery of medication into the blood stream

-- Hitting the "wrong" nerve in an attempt to block the targeted nerve, if the nerves are close together
+- Hitting the "wrong" nerve while trying to block the targeted nerve, if the nerves are close together

 Typically, the effects of a nerve block injection are temporary and offer little to no long-term relief.
-Each individual is different; however, nerve block injections are often delivered in a series and then discontinued, depending on the results they achieve.
-A patient may feel benefits after a round of injections, or none at all despite delivery of the medication to the correct spot.
+Every person is different; however, nerve block injections are often delivered in a series and then discontinued, depending on the results they achieve.
+A patient may feel benefits after a round of injections, or none despite delivery of the medication to the correct spot.
 If the nerve blocks don't help ease your pain, however, your doctor will most likely recommend a different treatment approach.